 In Bundestag elections, seats are allocated to parties only if they satisfy the requirements of the restrictive clause.
-Up until and including the 2021 Bundestag election, parties were also considered in the distribution of parliamentary seats if they complied with the minimum representation clause.
+Up until and including the 2021 Bundestag election, parties were also considered in the distribution of parliamentary seats if they met the conditions of the minimum representation clause.

 Legal bases